Meandering with PujanandaA Fusion of Vedic and Western Astrology

 The Calendar of the Ancients

 If the Egyptians called it "ancient" back in 3000 BC, it must have been very ancient !
 The Calendar of the Ancients is based on Spica, or Alpha Virginis.
-In that calendar, Spica marks the end of Virgo, not the beginning of Libra.
+In that calendar, Spica may mark not the end of Virgo, but the beginning of Libra.
 A difference of 1 degree: doesn't sound like much, until you use a technique which requires exact timing and positions.
 In that case, your predictions might be off by a year, or even more, depending on the method in question.
 For those born "on the cusp", or with planets at the end of beginning of a sign, it also has a meaning: is the planet in "old age" (late degree), or "infant stage" (early degree) or is it really at 0 degrees of its sign ?
 Since the strength of a planet is influenced by its positional strength or Sthana Bala, the difference of one degree can tell us a lot.

 So which ayanamsha is right: the Egyptian/Babylonian Hypsomatic one - or the Indian ?
 This is a mystery.
-The Egyptian?Babylonian version makes perfect sense and tallies best with the ancient star tables.
-Even so, most Indian astrologers prefer the Spica zodiac, called the Chitraa Paksha Ayanamsha, and it's the official ayanamsha of the Indian Government, used throughout the country for the coordination of holidays and festivals - many of which are based on heavenly cycles.
+The Egyptian/Babylonian version makes perfect sense and tallies best with the ancient star tables.
+Even so, most Indian astrologers prefer the Spica zodiac, called the Chitraa Paksha Ayanamsha and it's the official ayanamsha of the Indian Government, used throughout the country for the coordination of holidays and festivals - many of which are based on heavenly cycles.

 Before there was a standard, different regions around the nation published their own almanacs, each with its own variation on the calculation of the ayanamsha - and this resulted in conflicts and confusion concerning dates and times for religious activities.
 After Indian independence in 1947, a special council of scientists and experts and was convened to make this determination, chaired by N.C Lahiri.
-His name has been associated with the official ayanamsha ever since, and remains the most popular: it is called the Lahiri Ayanamsha.
+His name has been associated with the official ayanamsha ever since and remains the most popular: it is called the Lahiri Ayanamsha.

 Speaking of precise calculations, one of the most popular methods in Indian Astrology for determining future events, depends on the exact zodiacal longitude of the Moon.
 In fact, the position of the Moon is the sole ingredient needed to calculate the Vimshottari Dasha, or 120-year cycle, which we will discuss in the next article.
 See you then !